• Home

 Welcome to my blog and website!
 My opinions are my own.
 My webpage is self-supported and written on behalf of public schools.
 I accept no advertising.

 My blog focuses on a variety of topics in support of public schools.
-I have posted for 8 years and have met many interesting people through social media.
-I always appreciate comments even if we disagree, and I try to always reply.
+Public schools can bring children together for their academic and social needs.
+Good public schools are the foundation of this nation and will make a better world.
+I have posted since 2013 and have met many interesting people through social media.
+I always appreciate comments, even if we disagree, and I always try to reply.

-Also, if you would like to post something about learning and public schools on my blog, please let me know.
-I am eager to share the ideas of others, even if we disagree.
+I showcase writings and other websites.
+Please let me know if you want to post something about learning and public schools on my blog.
+I am eager to share others’ ideas and welcome rigorous debate.

 You can find the contact information below.